I’m Toby. I’m a writer. A dad. A husband. A record collector. A movie geek (if the movies are old). And I really really wish I had a hot rod.

 Toby

-The top photo is Brownie and me (I’m armed with a Mattel Shootin’ Shell Winchester, maybe the Lone Ranger model), taken around 1967-68.
-The one at the bottom was shot in the projection booth of Raleigh’s Rialto Theater by James Graham for the eventual book covers.
-By the way, that projector is slated to get the digital eviction soon.
+The top photo is Brownie and me (I’m armed with a Mattel Shootin’ Shell Winchester, the Lone Ranger model, I think), taken around 1967-68.
+The more recent picture at the bottom was taken in the projection booth of Raleigh’s Rialto Theater by James Graham for the eventual book covers.
+By the way, that projector has been given the digital eviction.

 Toby, I hope it’s ok but I passed on a blogging award to you that you can find out about on my site at http://filmjournal.net/livius/about/